 You're not quite done.
 Before the NVC will schedule your immigrant visa interview, there are a few final steps.

 You and each family member immigrating with you must submit civil documents.
 Civil documents include items such as birth certificates, marriage certificates, and police records that support the information provided on your online DS-260.
 You must gather, scan, and then upload these documents to the CEAC website.
 Your civil documents must be issued by the official issuing authority in your country.
 If these documents are not in English, you must also include a certified translation.

 Prepare for Your Visa Interview

 After the NVC schedules your visa interview appointment, they will send you, your petitioner, and your agent/attorney (if applicable) an email noting the appointment date and time.
 Before you may attend the interview, you’ll need to do a few more things.
 Wait until you get your interview appointment letter.
 The letter will contain more specific guidance.
 U.S. embassies in different countries may have slightly different requirements.
-So place close attention to your particular letter.
+So pay close attention to your specific letter.
 In general, you must:

 - Register for courier service.
 The embassy needs you to register with an approved courier service so that they may return your visa stamped passport to you.